venziait/AQuA/README.md

 # Alfresco AQuA Introduction

 Multidevice Smart Workspace for content (ECM) and processes (BPM) AI assisted.
 Helping with your Digital Transformation process and strategy.
 Supported by [Venzia IT](https://venzia.es).</br>
-Alfresco [AQuA](https://aqua.venzia.es) is built using [Alfresco Application Development Framework (ADF)](https://github.com/Alfresco/alfresco-ng2-components) components and was generated with [Angular CLI](https://github.com/angular/angular-cli).
+[AQuA](https://aqua.venzia.es) is built using [Alfresco Application Development Framework (ADF)](https://github.com/Alfresco/alfresco-ng2-components) components and was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Features added in the latest release